Botox Conveniently located to serve New Jersey and Howell

 Written on August 19, 2019

-Dr. Zhuravsky is amazing doctor.
+Dr. Zhuravsky is an amazing doctor.
 I found about him when my sister broke her nose and needed surgery, which he did perfectly of course.
 I wondered if he provides botox procedures and was happy to find that yes.
 My right eyebrow was much lower than the left one and I wanted to lift the eyebrow as well as make smoother wrinkles on my forehead.
 I got all I needed and all done amazingly.